-1. Withdraw:
+1. WITHDRAW

 Determine the volume of 20 mg/mL reconstituted solution needed.
-Withdraw the required volume of reconstituted solution from the POLIVY vial using a sterile syringe and dilute into the intravenous infusion bag.
+Withdraw the reconstituted solution from the POLIVY vial using a sterile syringe.
 Discard any unused portion left in the vial.

-2. Dilute:
+2. DILUTE

-Dilute POLIVY to a final concentration of 0.72-2.7 mg/mL in an intravenous infusion bag with a minimum volume of 50 mL containing 0.9% Sodium Chloride Injection, USP; 0.45% Sodium Chloride Injection, USP; or 5% Dextrose Injection, USP.
+Dilute POLIVY to a final concentration of 0.72 to 2.7 mg/mL in an IV infusion bag with a minimum volume of 50 mL containing 0.9% Sodium Chloride Injection, USP; 0.45% Sodium Chloride Injection, USP; or 5% Dextrose Injection, USP.